 Understanding Dominant Personality and Dominating Nature

 Forget Game of Thrones.
 The real power struggles happen right here, in our everyday lives.
 Enter the arena of "dominant personalities," where conversations become battlegrounds, decisions are unilateral decrees, and silence is not an option.
-Let’s look at this personality in detail and learn how to overcome them.
+Let’s look at this personality including signs of a dominant personality, and learn how to overcome them.

 What is the Dominant Personality?